aldavigdis/wp-tests-strapon/readme.md

 As this in an early development version of this package that has not been uploaded to Packagist yet, you are going to need to add the Git repository manually to your `composer.json` file in order to use Alda's WP-Tests-Strapon.

-For the time being, you also need to set the `"minimum-stabiltiy"` attribute in your `composer.json` file to `"dev"`.
+For the time being, you also need to set the `"minimum-stability"` attribute in your `composer.json` file to `"dev"`.
 (Yup, this may not be quite ready for production use, but it will change once the 0.1 release is out.)

 Example: